 Consider the story of Lara and Roger Griffiths.
 They thought winning the lottery was the greatest thing to happen to them, but now they say that winning the lottery wrecked their lives.

 Upon winning the lottery, the couple began fulfilling all their long-held dreams.
 Roger reunited his high school rock band and produced a record.
 Lara opened a beauty salon.
 The two then bought all the things they couldn’t afford previously and went on luxury vacations.
 Sounds like a dream, right?

 However, the dream became a nightmare when Lara discovered that her husband had an affair.
 Then Roger revealed that their money was all gone, spent on unsuccessful ventures, bad investments, or squandered by the two.
 Within years after winning the lottery, Lara was working in the beauty salon she once owned, Roger was living with his parents, and the couple’s marriage was destroyed.
 They were worse off than before the big win!

 Is money a bad thing?
 Certainly not!
 Money, when used properly, can help us on our life’s journey and service to God.
 However, it is a means to an end and not an end in itself.
-Only God can fill us with the joy, love, and security that we all crave.
-Only God can guide us and lead us on a path that will be most satisfying.
+Only God can fill us up with the joy, love, and security that we all crave.
+Only God can guide us and lead us on a path that will be most fulfilling.
 Only God can give us life.
 And that is worth more than anything money can buy.